LOGUNIVPM/VCVBook/README.md

 All material is released under a GPLv3 license, except when differently stated.

 Please note: these examples are for didactical purposes only.
-They are not necessarily meant to be efficient or bug-less.
+They are not necessarily meant to be ideal, whatever this means.
 The book often provides a discussion on alternative ways to implement things, with pros and cons.
 Do not learn by Ctrl+C and Ctrl+V!

-Please note: many of my modules will have text labels written in code, not embedded as a path in the SVG file.
-This made the development of graphics quicker and more repeatable for me.
-This is not the best way for production, as explained in the book.
-Follow the Rack guidelines to prepare your SVG file and panel widgets.